SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 })
 ```

-Every field which has prefill attribute defined in JSON form definition will first find given resolver from configuration and then subscribe to method in order to get value.
+Every field that has the *prefill* attribute defined in the JSON form definition will first find the given resolver in the configuration and then subscribe to the method in order to get the value.